angular-data-grid/angular-data-grid.github.io/README.md

                 };
 ```

-NOTE: `grid-item` wrapper directive used in the example above, to make code more concise - you can use regular `ng-repeat` instead if needed, like: `ng-repeat="item in filtered | startFrom:(paginationOptions.currentPage-1)*paginationOptions.itemsPerPage | limitTo:paginationOptions.itemsPerPage track by $index")"`
+NOTE: `grid-item` wrapper directive used in the example above, to make code more concise, but you can always use regular `ng-repeat` instead if needed, like: `ng-repeat="item in filtered | startFrom:(paginationOptions.currentPage-1)*paginationOptions.itemsPerPage | limitTo:paginationOptions.itemsPerPage track by $index")"`

 ### Basic API